 Definitions

-The definitions in OAR 340-200-0020 and this rule apply to this Division.
-If OAR 340-0200-0020 and this rule define the same term, the definition in this rule applies to this Division.
+The definitions in OAR 340-200-0020 and this rule apply to this division.
+If OAR 340-0200-0020 and this rule define the same term, the definition in this rule applies to this division.

 (1) “Antique woodstove” means a woodstove built before 1940 that has an ornate construction and a current market value substantially higher than a common woodstove manufactured during the same period.